-White), SES (WC for working class, UC for upper class, MC for middle
+White), SES (WC for working class, UC for upper class, MC for middle the role as given in the @Participants line Role:

 Note: if both Ethnicity and SES are given, there is a comma separating them.

 If Ethnicity is not listed, it is assumed to be White.